Skytech: History

 Since 2006, the family-owned company was largely involved in humanitarian support in Asia and signed a cooperation agreement with the Emercom, the Russian Ministry of Civil Protection to establish an alert base in Brussels South Charleroi Airport but the project was moved to north of France.

+In 2008 the company first declared bankruptcy but was able to recover and had the declaration undone.
+Following the arrest of the CEO, Thierry Lakhanisky, for involvement in illegal arms trade with the Democratic Republic of the Congo on the 18th of September 2022 the company yet again filed for bankruptcy on the 3rd of October 2022.

 Heavy firefighting

-Rostvertol, the MI 26T's manufacturer teamed with Skytech in 1994 to produce a powerful fire fighting systems for the world largest helicopters; the system called Twin Bambi Buckets system was able to deliver 20.000 liters per drop and was manufactured in Canada by SEI.
+Rostvertol, the MI 26T's manufacturer, teamed with Skytech in 1994 to produce a powerful fire fighting system for the world largest helicopters; the system, called Twin Bambi Buckets, was able to deliver 20.000 liters per drop and was manufactured in Canada by SEI.

-The TBB was first operated commercially by Samsung Aerospace of South Korea under contract with Skytech SA in 1998, and on several Governmental contracts in Turkey and Italy in 2000 Skytech SA supplied not less than three MI 26T for the Italian Civil Protection operated as "State Aircraft" for the firefighting season.
+The TBB was first operated commercially by Samsung Aerospace of South Korea under contract with Skytech SA in 1998, and on several governmental contracts in Turkey and Italy; in 2000 Skytech supplied at least three MI 26T for the Italian Civil Protection, operated as "state aircraft" for the firefighting season.

 Fleet

-The fleet size is variable, the company has operated Ka 32T, KA 32S, MI 26T, MI 10K, MI 8MTV, MI 8AMT, MI 171, B 206, MD 500.
+The fleet size is variable: the company has operated Ka 32T, KA 32S, MI 26T, MI 10K, MI 8MTV, MI 8AMT, MI 171, B 206, MD 500.
 At least three MI 26T were at one time based in Belgium but are no more active.
 Several MI 17 bearing Skytech titles were spotted in Yemen and Bosnia from 2000.
 The company is known to operate on undisclosed governmental programs.